hikmatgara/stardance.os/README.md

 August 20
 • Added a Styles.css file to the repository and went dived deeper in the workshop to learn the concepts of a separate css file.
+• my whole code broke down so I asked AI for a little help.